Adrian Randall Challenge Prize 2015

 The intention is that the winning project or example can be shared with other charities.
 Consequently, the winner of the grant would need to be able to work with CFG to produce a short briefing, case study, or article outlining their project.
 Please see our terms and conditions for further information on this.

 The winner will also be given a platform to share their work – options include speaking at one of CFG’s conferences or workshops, and contributing to our popular blog or member magazine, Finance Focus.

-The winner will need to be available for a short interview with judges in the first week of November (exact date to be confirmed shortly, but it is likely to be Thursday 5 November).
+The winner will need to be available for a short interview with judges in the first week of November (exact date to be confirmed shortly, but it is likely to be the morning of Friday 6th November).
 This interview will take place at CFG’s offices in London N1, but if you are based outside London, we can arrange for you to dial in via Skype or conference call.

 The winner will be announced at CFG’s Annual Dinner on 12th November.
 If you’re entering, please keep this date free.

 Winning the Adrian Randall Challenge Prize has benefits beyond the monetary award (a grant of £5000).
 Some of the other key benefits of winning the prize are:

 - A demonstrable boost to your career development as a leading charity finance employee